Temporal Server

 This is part of the Charmed Temporal Tutorial.
 Please refer to this page for more information and the overview of the content.

-Now that we have a Temporal Server up and running with a Temporal Worker connected to it, we can trigger a workflow execution and observe its result in the Web UI.
+Now that you have a Temporal Server up and running with a Temporal Worker connected to it, you will trigger a workflow execution and observe its result in the Web UI.

 from temporallib.client import Client, Options